Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 - It’s an efficient way to collect certain types of information for screening purposes and as the basis for a discussion.

-- The benefits of a proper assessment are realized during the execution of the trial.
+- The benefits of a proper feasibility assessment become evident during trial execution.

 - With proper planning, unnecessary protocol amendments, delays due to recruitment challenges, and operational problems can be avoided.